Megatokio/PicoTerminal/README.md

 *A wannabe-ANSI compliant VGA text terminal for the RP2040.*

-This project creates a ANSI text terminal connected to a serial port of the RP2040.
+This project is for an ANSI text terminal provided at a serial port of the RP2040.
-The video output is via VGA and the keyboard&mouse inputs are via USB.
+The video output is via VGA and the keyboard & mouse inputs are via USB.

-Various options can be set via cmake variables (or -D on the command line).
+Various options can be set via cmake variables.
-The description of your board is read from a `boards` header file.
+The description of your board is read from a `boards` header file as this is SDK standard.

 For your first own board take a look at [[https://github.com/Megatokio/kilipili/wiki/Your-first-own-VGA-Board]].

 ### Ansi Terminal
-The kilipili Graphics engine contains a class which provides a wannabe-ANSI-compliant text terminal.
+*lib kilipili* contains a class which provides a wannabe-ANSI-compliant text terminal.
-Here a short excerpt from the featore list in `kilipili/Graphics/ANSITerm`:
+Here a short excerpt from the feature list in `kilipili/Graphics/ANSITerm`:

 - color (xterm compatible)
 - mouse pointer support